 Tip 4 – Pamper yourself

 Haven’t had time for that facial you wanted?
 Give yourself a treat on the plane.
 Take off that makeup (especially your eye makeup) and take the time to cleanse your face after take off.
 Apply your favourite night cream or face mask and sit back and relax.
 Use a face spritz during the flight.
 Who cares what other people think, they wish they had followed your lead when they land.
 Take the time to use a nice handcream on your hands and massage some into your feet before putting on those attractive flight socks.
 Afford yourself one glass of bubbles while you do this and you’ll feel a million dollars.
+Tip: If you’ve got a long layover see if you can get a massage between flights.

 Tip 5 – Maintain your circulation